Jesus said to them, “Come away by yourselves to a desolate place and rest a while.”

 If you are fairly new to taking a quiet, prayer focused retreat, this is a great opportunity both to experience the practice and to have assistance debriefing your experience.
 It is truly a venture into a deep quietness – even meals are taken in silence.
 The day is scheduled around Morning Prayer, Holy Eucharist, Evening Prayer, and Compline.
-Additionally, there are one or two short sessions each day to discuss quiet prayer practices.
+Additionally, there is one short session each day to discuss quiet prayer practices.

 PLEASE NOTE: We can only offer 12 spots for each retreat.

 June 1-4, 2022 – Intro. to the Quiet Retreat

 October 12-15, 2022 – Intro. to the Quiet Retreat

 Register Now (FULL – WAITING LIST ONLY)